 Areas of Research

 The Department of Family Medicine and Community Health has rapidly expanded since the department was established in 1997.
-Through research, the Department strives to improve the health and health care for primary care patients locally and nationally.
-The faculty, fellows and residents have a broad range of research interests:
+Through research, we strive to improve the health and health care for primary care patients locally and nationally.
+The faculty, fellows and residents have a broad range of research interests which include:

 - Alternative and complementary medicine